Near-critical spanning forests and renormalization: Technical estimates and proofs

-Note that the case where $L=1$ provides also directly (via Wilson's algorithm) the probability that two distinct branches in the wired UST in $B(N)$ that start at the origin and next to the origin do stay disjoint until they touch the circle of radius $N$.
-By duality, this is (almost, as there is the issue of the $(1/2, 1/2)$ translation that we will not bother to mention in the following lines) exactly the probability that for the free UST in $B(N)$, there exists a branch from the boundary to the boundary that goes through a given vertex $x^\star$ to the origin.
+Moreover, the case $L=1$ provides (via Wilson's algorithm) the probability that two distinct branches in the wired UST in $B(N)$ that start at the origin and next to the origin stay disjoint until they hit the circle of radius $N$.
+By duality, this is also (almost, as there is the issue of the $(1/2, 1/2)$ translation) the probability that for the free UST in $B(N)$, there exists a branch from the boundary $\partial B(N)$ to itself that goes through a fixed edge neighboring the origin.

 \medbreak